neno13453/k8s-killerkoda-scenarios/3-Deployment/deployment-basics/step4/text.md

-Deployments also offer the ability to gracefully update an application.
+Deployments also offer the ability to gracefully update an application(only applicable with small system).
 Kubernetes offers multiple rollout strategies, but the default is `rollingUpdate`.

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment